fetouh15/CATSS/README.md

  <h3> How does it work? </h3>
  All CATSS needs is the __TOF-MRA__ [.nii.gz], and a corresponding __CW labels__ [.nii.gz].
 CATSS generates an binary segmentation of the whole arterial tree, and then uses CW labels as seed points to label the arterial tree accordingly.

+ <h3> What does it work on? </h3>

+ <h3> How to use it? </h3>
+CATSS uses the following labeling scheme:

+ Make sure your CW labels use the same labeling scheme to get flawless results!